-Data Protection Law (Law no. 22/11 of 17 June), Electronic Communications and Information Society Services Law (Law no. 23/11, of 20 June 2011) and Protection of Information Systems and Networks Law (Law no. 7/17, of 16 February).
+Angola regulates data privacy and protection issues under the Data Protection Law (Law no. 22/11, 17 June 2011), the Electronic Communications and Information Society Services Law (Law no. 23/11, 20 June 2011) and the Protection of Information Systems and Networks Law (Law no. 7/17, 16 February 2017).

 Definition of personal data